jwds1978/jwds1978.github.io/_posts/2017-02-16-accessibility-at-the-elgin-street-mission.md

 Once I've defectated, I return to The Mission.
 By this time, I'm even more pissed off; to say the least.
 And, I'd think that I should've been.
 To be honest, if this had happened just a few years ago, before having been medicated for the protection of such fucksticks, I'd not have thought twice about laying him out on-the-spot; don't let the cane fool you&hellip; I may be a gimp, but I'm not a complete invalid just yet.

 I express my frustration and anger to yet another staff in the building, and am given the same attitude as from the rest&hellip; Leaving me with the feeling that nobody there gives a fuck about what had happened to me, the complete and utter degredation of myself, and/or the laws regarding accessibilty.

+Below, is an excerpt from <a href="http://www.themission.ca/about/index.php" target="_blank" title="">their about Web page</a>.
+Take special note if the tex which I've marked.
+I'd have to say, I agree with the marked portion whole-fucking-heartedly.

+> The Elgin Street Mission is a place of refuge for those who need hope, encouragement, nourishment to their bodies and also to their souls.
+We are here to feed and clothe those who have nowhere else to go and <mark>we are no respecter of persons</mark>, if your hungry we feed you, if your cold we clothe you, if your needing to talk we listen without prejudices, and also we do have standards in place to provide a safe environment to all who enter our organization.

 Should you have anything to say, whether bad/good/indifferent, feel free to do so in the comment/discussion area below.